Veil-Framework/Veil/README.md

 Run `./setup.sh -c` on Linux.

+Install by cloning from git, not via apt!

 ### For Py2Exe

 > NOTE: Using Py2Exe is recommended over Pyinstaller for lower detection rate.